Current Research Projects

 This volume (Brill/De Gruyter, forthcoming 2026) offers the first systematic study of how the Women, Peace and Security (WPS) agenda is interpreted, adapted, and implemented across the Middle East and North Africa.
 Through detailed case studies of countries including Lebanon, Jordan, Iraq, Yemen, Palestine, Morocco, Tunisia, and the UAE, the book examines how local actors, governments, and international organizations negotiate the meaning of WPS in diverse political and cultural contexts.
 By highlighting both the opportunities and limits of WPS localization, the volume provides new insights into the dynamics of gender, security, and governance in a region often overlooked in global WPS scholarship.

-3. The Oxford Handbook of Interpreting Peacekeeping
+3. The Oxford Handbook of Peacekeeping as Social Practice

 Co-editor: Professor Chiara Ruffa, Sciences Po